cytomining/evalzoo/matric/README.md

 Open <http://localhost:8787/> in your browser and log in using the crendentials `rstudio` / `rstudio`.

+### Run notebooks

-Then File menu, "Open Project", browse to the folder `evalzoo` and open the file `evalzoo.Rproj`.
+In the File menu, "Open Project", browse to the folder `evalzoo` and open the file `evalzoo.Rproj`.

-Once the project is loaded, run the following commands in the R console in the RStudio window:
+Once the project is loaded, run the following commands in the R console (in the RStudio window):

 ```r
 setwd("matric")